How to Check for Air Leaks

-- Seal the house by locking all doors, windows, skylights, and shutting all vents.
+- Seal the house by locking all doors, windows, and skylights.

 - Close all dampers and vents.

 - Turn on all kitchen and bath exhaust fans.

 - Pass a burning incense stick along all openings — windows, doors, fireplaces, outlets — to pinpoint air rushing in from the outside.